NeurosnapInc/neurosnap/README.md

 **Description:**

-Converts a SMILES string to an sdf file.Will overwrite existing results.NOTE: This function does the bare minimum in terms ofgenerating the SDF molecule.
-The conformers.py moduleshould be used in most cases.
+Converts a SMILES string to an sdf file.
+Will overwrite existing results.
+NOTE: This function does the bare minimum in terms of generating the SDF molecule.
+The conformers.py module should be used in most cases.

 **Parameters:**